The Top 10 Most Popular Foods in Guinea

 It is a very common and cheap dish of rice flavored by cooking in a meat or fish broth and accompanied by boiled seasonal vegetables and chili pepper, which should not be eaten!
 It is usually served on festive occasions as it does take a while to cook.

 This typical dish made with cassava flour comes from Mandingo in the beautiful savannah of Upper Guinea.

 Tô is called Foufou or N’dolé in other West African countries.
 While the ingredients are the same, the preparation varies according to the region.
 You’ll often find it being hawked on city streets and from cafés and restaurants.

 7. Lafidi (Dried Rice)

-This is a very popular dish throughout the country made with fresh okra, white eggplant, chilli, and soumbara.
+This is a very popular dish throughout the country made with fresh okra, white eggplant, chili, and soumbara.
 It is all mashed together and served with rice and a dash of palm oil.
-It is mostly served in the morning for breakfast especially amongst the Madingo and the Soussou tribes.
+It is mostly served in the morning for breakfast, especially amongst the Madingo and the Soussou tribes.

 8. Foutti Fognè

 This fonio dish, originating from the Fouta region, is usually eaten in the evening.